ksonnet/ksonnet/docs/concepts.md

 For example, `ks module create <module-name>` creates `components/<module-name>/params.libsonnet`.

 ksonnet will use the components defined in `components/` by default.
-If you want to use another set of components, modules provides a way to do this without initializing another ksonnet app.
+Modules provide a clean way to make your configurations more modular.
+If you want to use another set of components or use specific components, modules provides a way to do this without initializing another ksonnet app.

 A module can:

-* used across multiple [environments](#environment) similar to components.
+* be used across multiple [environments](#environment) similar to components.
 * have a nested structure to group components in a more selective way.
 * be used in conjunction with additional modules for a given environment.